f9webltd/laravel-redirect-response-macros/README.md

 ## IDE Autocompletion within PHPStorm

-Autocompletion of "macroable" classes with PHPStorm currently difficult.
-As great as macros are, there is no solution to enable autocompletion.
+Autocompletion of "macroable" classes with PHPStorm currently difficult, which is a shame given how useful macroable classes actually are.

-At present, the following process will allow for autocompletion:
+At present, the following process will trigger autocompletion in PHPStorm:

-- Copy `resources/_ide_helper_macros.php` to a location within your project to allow PHP storm to index the additional class methods
+- Copy [resources/_ide_helper_macros.php](resources/_ide_helper_macros.php) to a location within your project to allow PHP storm to index the additional class methods
 - Optionally add `_ide_helper_macros.php` to your `.gitignore` file

 ## Contribution